bcgov/smk-cli/docs/edit-an-app.md

 ![Edit Folder](smk-cli-folder-edit.png)

-From this popup, you can modify the folders name, as well as set the layer to expanded by default.
+From this popup, you can modify the folder's name, as well as set the layer to expanded by default.
 Click once on the `Initially Expanded in Layer List` checkbox to ensure this folder is expanded by default.

-Once you have finished making your desired changes to the folders configuration, click once anywhere outside of the popup window to close it and return to the layer list view.
+Once you have finished making your desired changes to the folder's configuration, click once anywhere outside of the popup window to close it and return to the layer list view.

 ![Layer Panel](layer-panel.png)